Turbines with a swept area up to 200m2, (up to 50kW)

 MCS006 refers to the January 2014 RenewableUK Small Wind Turbine Standard that acts as a mark of quality assurance for small wind turbines.

-RenewableUK has convened an international working group, formed of testing and certification bodies and manufacturers, to establish a medium wind turbine certification.
+RenewableUK has convened a working group, formed of testing and certification bodies and manufacturers, to establish a set of medium wind turbine certification guidelines.

-The group is developing UK guidelines for Medium Wind Turbines, collaborating with the MCS to develop a robust Medium Wind Certification Scheme, and contributing to the revision of the international wind turbine IEC61400-1 standard to include content on medium wind turbines.
+The group has developed the UK guidelines, collaborating with the MCS, and also contributed to the revision of the international wind turbine IEC61400-1 standard to include content on medium wind turbines.